 Written by Martin Bazylewich

-A Primer on Coffee Regions for the Beginner Buyer
+A Primer on Regions for the Coffee Buyer

 When we introduced the concept of the coffee belt a few weeks back, we mentioned that there are approximately 45 different coffee growing countries producing specialty coffee.
 That’s a lot to process for the average coffee consumer and it can be somewhat overwhelming.
 Staring at a wall of coffee in a specialty store or even a well stocked gourmet section from a grocery store can be a bit intimidating.
 Luckily we are here to give you some tips on how to narrow down your search by providing some general characteristics associated with the main coffee growing regions of the world.